razbakov/jira-release/README.md

 - Compares issues against Git commit messages.
 - Detects missing and extra Jira issues in the selected branch.
 - Simple and user-friendly interactive workflow.
+- Supports specifying a custom branch for comparison.

 ## Installation